 Council Bluffs, Des Moines, Keokuk, Clinton, and Fort Dodge are the cities in Iowa with the highest crime rates, often 1 in 20 or less, according to one website.
 Des Moines, with about 207,000 residents, registered 7 murders and non-negligent homicides, and 737 aggravated assaults in 2012, according to the FBI.
 Council Bluffs, with 62,000 residents, had one murder or non-negligent homicide and nearly 600 aggravated assaults in the same period.
 Cedar Rapids and Davenport each had similar numbers of residents but Davenport experienced almost twice as many aggravated assaults (over 700) as Cedar Rapids in the same time period.

-To review authentic criminal background check information on yourself or another person, contact the Iowa Department of Public Safety Division of Criminal Investigation.
+To review someone's IA criminal records information, contact the Iowa Department of Public Safety Division of Criminal Investigation.
 Complete records may be found here through a mail or in-person request, but some information may be restricted: you will only be able to access certain facts about another person unless that person has signed a waiver allowing you to see his/her entire file.

 Iowa Court Records

 Court records are available online, searchable by name, case number or citation number for trial or appellate court decisions.
 The information returned is in summary form but covers all sorts of court cases from traffic violations to small claims to felonies (juvenile cases are likely covered by confidentiality laws and will not be available to anyone but legal representatives or direct family members of those involved).
 Those interested in seeing full documents must call or visit the court where the decision was handed down.